Model-Based Approaches to Channel Charting: Introduction

 \section{Introduction}

 A channel chart is a chart created from channel state information (CSI) that preserves the relative geometry of the radio environment consisting of a base station (BS) and user equipments (UEs) \cite{b1}.
 This chart helps the BS locate the UEs (relatively), which can help in many applications such as handover, cell search, user localization, and more.
-Previous papers have proposed estimation of a channel chart using training-based techniques whereas in this paper we calculate the channel chart directly employing model-based approaches.
+Previous papers have proposed estimation of a channel chart using a number of dimensionality reduction techniques whereas in this paper we calculate the channel chart directly, employing model-based approaches.

-Channel charting was introduced in \cite{b1}.
-The work in \cite{b1} describes an important way of using CSI to generate the local geometry of the original spatial locations.
-It is stated in \cite[Fig. 2]{b1} that channel charting first uses the CSI ${\bf h}$ to extract channel features ${\bf f}$, which are then processed by a channel charting algorithm to learn a forward channel charting function $\cal C$ that generates an embedding in spatial geometry $\bf z$ that preserves local geometry in an unsupervised manner.
-As discussed in \cite[Fig.~3]{b1}, UE transmitters are located in spatial geometry $\mathbb{R}^D$, where $D=2$ or $3$.
-The BS receiver extracts CSI in radio geometry $\mathbb{C}^M$ where $M \gg D$.
-The next step is {\em feature extraction\/} which distills useful information into feature geometry $\mathbb{C}^{M'}$, which is then used to learn the forward charting function that maps the features into a low dimensional channel map in $\mathbb{R}^{D'}$ where $D'\le D$.
-It is important that the representation in $\mathbb{R}^{D'}$ preserves the local geometry of the original spatial locations in $\mathbb{R}^D$.